skafdasschaf/lilypond-tools/README.md

 ```

 - `option-movement-title-markup`: Select the format of the movement title and the number of arguments for `\section`.
 Choices: `"genre-number-title"`, `"number-title"`, and `"title"` (default).
-- `option-init-toc`: If true, generate a table of contents in `lilypond.toc`, which can be interpreted by LaTeX (default: true).
+- `option-init-toc`: If true, generate table of contents files that can be interpreted by LaTeX (default: true).
 - `option-print-all-bar-numbers`: If true, print all bar numbers (useful when preparing a score; default: false).